robinmordasiewicz/f5-cnf-lab/module2/task1.rst

    :maxdepth: 10
    :glob:

-.. namespace:: Kubernetes uses namespaces as a mechanism to separate objects within a cluster.
+.. index:: Kubernetes uses namespaces as a mechanism to separate objects within a cluster.
 Create a namespace and make it the default context.

+.. index:: reST directives; seealso

 #.
 Using kubectl, create the namespace.